amiabl-programr/template-micro-service/README.md

 ### Environment Variables

 All required environment variables must be defined in a `.env` file in the project root.
-A sample `.env.example` is provided.
+A sample `.env` example is provided.

 - `DATABASE_URL`: Your PostgreSQL connection string.
   - Example: `postgresql://user:password@localhost:5432/template_db?schema=public`